Sign up to our Newsletter

 Charleston School of Law

-Although Charleston School of Law doesn’t have a minimum GPA or LSAT requirement, the average scores for admitted applicants are 3.41 and 152.
+Although Charleston School of Law doesn’t have a minimum GPA or LSAT requirement, the median scores for matriculated 2024 applicants are 3.54 and 153.
 The law school also accepts the GRE to help make application to its school more accessible to potential applicants.

 4. Western Michigan University Thomas M. Cooley Law School